junwuxgi/junwuxgi.github.io/research.md

 In my prior work, I have made valuable contributions to **reinforcement learning** and **multi-agent systems**, particularly through the development of **reward tuning**, **off-policy** and **on-policy RL algorithms and evaluation framework**, as well as algorithms for **cooperative** and **competitive multi-agent learning**.
 Furthermore, my research, which integrates **preference learning**, has been widely applied to practical domains such as **ranking**, **pricing**, **marketing**, and **recommendation systems**.

-Now, my current research areas of primary focus, collaborative engagement, or curiosity-driven are as follows:
+Now, my research areas of primary focus, collaborative engagement, or curiosity-driven are as follows:

 ## Scalable RL Reasoning